W3rni0/TJCTF_2020/readme.md

 **tjctf{red_orange_purple_efgrirroiefe_pineapple_fruit_auhsdeuhfn}**
 ```
 As the hint suggested this is a qwerty monoalphabetic cipher,
-meaning that every letter is subtituted with the corresponding in the keyboard with the same position
+Meaning that every letter is subtituted with the corresponding in the keyboard with the same position
 (from up to down and from left to right).
-for decrpyting that cipher I used the awesome site dcode.fr using theirs monoalphabetic decoder
+For decrpyting that cipher I used an awesome site called dcode.fr and by using their monoalphabetic decoder
-with the key: QWERTYUIOPASDFGHJKLZXCVBNM and got the flag.
+with the key: QWERTYUIOPASDFGHJKLZXCVBNM I got the flag.
 ```
 **Resources:**
 * decode.fr : https://www.dcode.fr/en